 Peter Hulick, MD, MMSc joined the Center for Medical Genetics from Massachusetts General Hospital in Boston.
 He is board certified in Internal Medicine and board eligible in Clinical Genetics.
 In addition to general genetic syndromes, his clinical interests include connective tissue disease, cardiovascular, and kidney cancer genetics.
 Dr. Hulick helps the CMG to improve our services to our BRCA carrier patient population as well as expanding our services into a broader range of adult onset and pediatric genetic conditions.

-To keep up with increasing patient referrals and to be able to continue giving all our patients the attention they deserve, we have hired Shelly Weiss as a 4th clinical genetic counselor to join our special team of dedicated counselors, Anna Newlin, Scott Weissman, and Kristen Vogel.
+To keep up with increasing patient referrals and to be able to continue giving all our patients the attention they deserve, we have a team of dedicated clinical genetic counselors, including Shelly Weiss, Anna Newlin and Kristen Vogel.

 Our progress in research